alo9507/legacy-octobay-app/README.md

 ### Prepare

-You need Node v12.18, Go 1.14 and an empty postgres database named `chainlink-local` with the default `postgres:postgres` user and port 5432 (or adjust chainlink/.env.sample) as well as a GitHub [OAuth app](https://github.com/settings/applications/new) client ID and secret and a [personal access token](https://github.com/settings/tokens/new).
-You need to provide those during installation.
+You need Node v12.18, Go 1.14 and an empty postgres database named `chainlink-local` with the default `postgres:postgres` user and port 5432 (or adjust `.env.chainlink.sample`) as well as a GitHub [OAuth app](https://github.com/settings/applications/new) client ID for the web app and a [personal access token](https://github.com/settings/tokens/new) for the chainlink adapters.
+You will be asked during installation to provide this information.

 ## Install